Meeco/docs/guides/api-guides/wallet/using-the-api.md

 > **Note**
 > Some deployments issue tokens through an external identity provider instead of the built-in endpoint above.
 In that case, obtain a token from your deployment's configured provider — your administrator provides the details — and use it the same way.

-Tokens are short-lived.
-When a token expires, requests are rejected with `401 Unauthorized`; obtain a new token from the IdP and retry.

 ## Request conventions

 * **JSON** — request and response bodies are JSON.
 Send `Content-Type: application/json` on requests with a body.